 released).
-The 144Ce concentrations in the samples are greater than would be expected based on U content.
-The high concentrations may be due to either the presence of a localized zone of high burnup fuel or volatility of cerium.
-The debris bed may be a zone where this radionuclide has accumulated.
-The 129I content of the samples tends to correlate with surface area for the small particle sizes and may indicate transport by a vaporization/condensation mechanism.
-Also, a correlation was observed between the concentrations of Ni and the 125Sb and 106Ru concentrations, suggesting that Ni functioned as a scavenging material for these radionuclides in the debris.
+The results shown are normalized to predicted core average concentrations and are useable for intercomparison purposes.
+Actual incore fission product concentrations per gram of fuel may vary by a factor of 2.
+However, the retentions of the low volatile fission products (e.g., 90 Sr and 144 Ce) near 100% suggest that the listed retentions are accurate within 20 to 30%.
+The high concentrations of 144 Ce are probably due to the presence of localized zones of higher burnup fuel at the locations sampled.
+The 129 I content of the samples tends to increase with surface area for the small particle sizes and may indicate a surface area retention dependent mechanism.
+Also, a correlation was observed between the concentrations of N1 and the 125 Sb and 106 Ru concentrations, suggesting that N1 functioned as a scavenging material for these radionuclides in the debris.